aurelberra/stopwords/revision_notes.md

 > * The following table gives the redundant codepoints first, followed by the correct codepoint.

-Here are the codes as they appear in these guidelines (I added the names *oxia* and *tonos*, as well as the actual characters, for the sake of clarity):
+Here are the codes as they appear in these guidelines – I add the names *oxia* and *tonos*, as well as the actual characters, for the sake of clarity:

 |                             | Duplicate Form (*oxia*) |     | Use (*tonos*) |     |
 | --------------------------- | :----------------:      | --- | :------:      | --- |